EvansWinner/awesome-line-editors/README.md

 ## ed

 (Aka. ``ed(1)``, and yes yes, also aka., "[The standard text editor](https://www.gnu.org/fun/jokes/ed-msg.html)."
-(Obligatory link for everyone who hasn't already heard the joke—all two of youz.))
+(Obligatory link for everyone who hasn't already heard the joke—all both of you.))

 ``ed`` is, in addition to being the standard text editor as see above, also probably the only line editor anyone reading this ought ever to bother with.
-It comes standard or is easily gotten on any Linux, BSD, or on MacOS, and it has been ported to Microsoft Windows.
+It comes standard or is easily gotten on any Linux, Unix, BSD, or on MacOS; and it has been ported to Microsoft Windows.
 It is mature, stable, and reliable.

 Therefore it is uninteresting.
 Well, that's not entirely true, but the nerd